-The Catechism of the Catholic Church is meant to provide the faithful with a summary of doctrine.
+The Catechism of the Catholic Church is gives a summary of doctrine and helps us to learn how to live, worship and pray.
 Access it here The Catechism of the Catholic Church (Vatican Archives) or here The Catechism of the Catholic Church (USCCB website).
 Issued in in 2010 by His Holiness Pope Benedict the YouCat, The Youth Catechism, is youth friendly.
 Read it online here or view lessons here.

 - Click here for Canon Law.

 - and here for The United States Conference of Catholic Bishops (USCCB)

 - Our Facebook page can keep you up-to-date on upcoming events, provide humor, inspiration and news of local interest.
 Access it here.
 Remember, we also have a Twitter account.
 Our handle is @ololflxparish.